 With an incredible selection of events to check out and destinations to head to, the only thing you may be lacking is time.
 Luckily, this guide will help you get more time with less leave.

-- For the ultimate Christmas holiday leave hack, take leave from 18 to 31 December.
+- For the ultimate Christmas holiday leave hack, take leave from Tuesday 17 (after the public holiday on Monday 16 December) until 31 December.
 Those 8 days of leave will get you a whopping 18 days off for your festivities and merry-making!

 Click here for a full list of creative ways to get the most out of the public holidays this year

 With all the time you've just freed, you may be wondering what to do - well fret not, as we have you covered with some of the coolest things to do for your South African Christmas.

 While the mainstream depiction of Christmas time is snow, woolen jumpers and warm drinks - in South Africa we know that Christmas is more likely sand, bikinis and chilled cocktails.
 The northern Santa is overweight, wearing multiple layers of clothing and rides a sleigh pulled by reindeer, but SA Santa is toned, rocks a red and white Speedo and rides a surfboard pulled by an unified team of land and marine animals.

 If you're in the Eastern Cape why not check out the Wild Coast with all its neat little locations from Coffee Bay to the Hole in the Wall.